 - EBT Participants: Free for up to 4 people when you show your EBT card

-- Trails that allow you to explore many thriving habitats including grasslands, Atlantic White Cedar swamp, pine-oak forest, cold streams, and more.
+- Many thriving habitats including grasslands, Atlantic White Cedar swamp, pine-oak forest, cold streams, and more.

-- Field-based educational programs for school groups (Pre-K through Grade 12), as well as for Scout troops, that teach the interconnections between land, air, water, and wildlife.
+- Educational programs for school groups (Pre-K through Grade 12), as well as for Scout troops, that teach the interconnections between land, air, water, and wildlife.

 - A variety of programs and workshops for all ages and interests, including nature walks, sunset hikes, and family excursions.